arjendeetman/TopOpt-MMA-Python/README.md

 # TopOpt-MMA-Python
-Example application of the GCMMA-MMA-Python repo in topology optimization.
+Example application of the [GCMMA-MMA-Python](https://github.com/arjendeetman/GCMMA-MMA-Python) repo in topology optimization.
+The original toplogy optimization code is written by Niels Aage and Villads Egede Johansen (Technical University of Denmark).
+The python code is the equivalent of the efficient 88 lines MATLAB code.
+The original python code can be downloaded [here](http://www.topopt.mek.dtu.dk/Apps-and-software/Topology-optimization-codes-written-in-Python).
+To use the modified Python code with the MMA optimizer the users need to download the MMA.py from the [GCMMA-MMA-Python](https://github.com/arjendeetman/GCMMA-MMA-Python) repo.